sipXtapi/sipXtapi/readme.txt

 ./configure --prefix=/tmp/stage --enable-local-audio
 make;make install

-NOTE: for sipXmediaLib to build you need the CoreAudio header files normally located in:
-/System/Library/Frameworks/CoreAudio.framework/Versions/A/Headers
-I’m not sure where these files come from - they were installed on my PowerBook, but not our minimac.
-If you wish to build without these header files, remove the “—-enable-local-audio” switch on the configure line.

 cd ../sipXmediaAdapterLib
 autoreconf -fi
 ./configure --prefix=/tmp/stage
 make;make install

+NOTE: for sipXmediaLib and sipXmediaAdapterLib to build you need the CoreAudio header files normally located in:
+/System/Library/Frameworks/CoreAudio.framework/Versions/A/Headers
+I'm not sure where these files come from - they were installed on my PowerBook, but not our minimac.
+If you wish to build without these header files, remove the '--enable-local-audio' switch on the configure line.

 cd ../sipXcallLib
 autoreconf -fi